Harris Regional Hospital Limits Visitation Due to Seasonal Flu Outbreak

-- If you are in the hospital for tests or procedures and have a flu-like illness (fever over 100º with cough or sore throat), please ask for a mask.
+- If you are in the hospital for tests or procedures and have a flu-like illness (fever over 100 degrees with cough or sore throat), please ask for a mask.

 The best ways to protect against the flu are to:

 - Get vaccinated.
-It is not too late to get a flu shot.
+It is not too late to get a vaccination.